Moors murders

-Brady and Hindley were charged only for the murders of Kilbride, Downey and Evans, and received life sentences under a whole life tariff.
+Brady and Hindley were charged only for the murders of Kilbride, Downey and Evans, and received life sentences under a whole life order.
 The investigation was reopened in 1985 after Brady was reported as having confessed to the murders of Reade and Bennett.
 Hindley stopped claiming her innocence in 1987 and confessed to all of the murders.
 After confessing to these additional murders, Brady and Hindley were taken separately to Saddleworth Moor to assist in the search for the graves.

 Characterised by the press as "the most evil woman in Britain", Hindley made several appeals against her life sentence, claiming she was a reformed woman and no longer a danger to society, but was never released.
-She died in 2002 in West Suffolk Hospital, aged 60, after serving 36 years in prison.
-Brady was diagnosed as a psychopath in 1985 and confined in the high-security Ashworth Hospital.
+She died in 2002 in West Suffolk Hospital, aged 60, after serving thirty-six years in prison.
+Brady was diagnosed as a psychopath in 1985 and confined in the high-security Ashworth Hospital, Merseyside.
 He made it clear that he wished to never be released and repeatedly asked to be allowed to die.
-He died in 2017, at Ashworth, aged 79, having served 51 years.
+He died in 2017, at Ashworth, aged 79, having served fifty-one years.

 The murders were the result of what Malcolm MacCulloch, professor of forensic psychiatry at Cardiff University, described as a "concatenation of circumstances".
-The trial judge, Justice Fenton Atkinson, described Brady and Hindley in his closing remarks as "two sadistic killers of the utmost depravity".
+The trial judge, Mr Justice Fenton Atkinson, described Brady and Hindley in his closing remarks as "two sadistic killers of the utmost depravity".
 Their crimes were the subject of extensive worldwide media coverage.